Grace N' Grit™ Pink Bicolor Rose

 A vigorous, fuss-free shrub clothed with stunning pink and white bicolor blooms all season, even in the heat of summer; self cleaning and resistant to disease; ideal as a low flowering hedge; all roses need full sun and well-drained soil

 Grace N' Grit™ Pink Bicolor Rose is blanketed in stunning fragrant creamy white flowers with hot pink tips at the ends of the branches from early summer to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn an outstanding red in the fall.
-The fruit is not ornamentally significant.
 The spiny brick red bark adds an interesting dimension to the landscape.

 Grace N' Grit™ Pink Bicolor Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.